LuisDHuante/Analyzing-Depression-Data/README.md

 of the different machine learning methods (KNN and Logistic Regression), to subsequently compare results each other and choose the fittest given the given data.

+## Project

+The full project is contained in the .pdf file included in this repository, as well as the Jupyter Notebook file containing all the source code.